ICFP 2017

 This year I finally made it to ICFP after years of wanting to go.
 Here are notes on a few of the talks I was most interested in.

-This paper presents an idea I’ve been very excited about — describing
+This paper presents an idea I've been very excited about -- describing transformations between algebraic data types rather than the tradition diff approach of comparing textual representations line-by-line.

 Some thoughts: